VectorZeroAI/Zero_tooling/README.md

 # Zero tooling
 A Public Repo, for userfull Tools, as my commitment to this Community.

+NOTISE:IGNORE ALL THE VERSIONS OF "ZeroSearch" EXEPT "ZeroSearch_Debug"!!!

+PLEASE EXPLAIN HOW DO I DELETE FILES.

 ZeroSearch is using OpenRouter LLM and Google
 Custom Search to provide you with direct reports to a theme.